Massachusetts Probation Service: Authority and administration

-The Massachusetts Parole Board and Massachusetts Probation Service are not the same.
-Those on probation are referred to as "offenders" or "probationers", those on parole are called "parolees".

 Badge

 The Probation Officer badge is the standard law enforcement badge of the Commonwealth of Massachusetts, similar to that of Massachusetts State Police, Parole Officers, Correctional Officers and Special State Police.

 Scandal

 In 2009, Commissioner of Probation John J. O'Brien was alleged in published reports of bribing members of the Massachusetts Legislature by giving jobs to their supporters, friends, and relatives.
 He was convicted of four counts of mail fraud, and one count each for racketeering, and racketeering conspiracy.
 The verdict was pronounced on July 24, 2014.

 On December 19, 2016 the United States Court of Appeals for the First Circuit reversed the conviction of O'Brien and ordered the entry of acquittals on all counts citing insufficiency of evidence.
 The Court of Appeals also admonished the lower court for the allowance of a high number of juror questions at trial.

 In May 2013, Edward Dolan was named the new Commissioner of Probation in the wake of the scandal.